You are here

 The cross-country courses at Blenheim are designed by David Evans and built by David's team - a team which is internationally acclaimed for their course building and design skills.

 The CCI3* cross-country phase runs on Saturday.
-The CIC3* for 8 & 9 year old horses and the Event Rider Masters CIC3* cross-country phases run on Saturday.
+The CIC3* for 8 & 9 year old horses run on Sunday.

 All show jumping takes place in the main Marlborough Arena in front of Blenheim Palace.

-The CIC3* for 8 & 9 year old horses show jump on Saturday as the second part of their test (this is because it is less challenging for horses to show jump before going cross-country).
+The CIC3* for 8 & 9 year old horses show jump on Saturday morning as the second part of their test.
+This is because it is less challenging for horses to show jump before going cross-country.

-For the CCI3* class, show jumping is on Sunday in two sections.
-The first runs in the morning for the lower placed competitors and the top twenty five jump in reverse order in the afternoon.
+For the CCI3* class, show jumping is on Sunday afternoon and runs in reverse order of merit.

 In addition to world class eventing action, there are lots of other activities on offer at the event each year.
-These include the Dodson & Horrell sponsored Pony Club and Riding Club team eventer challenges on the Thursday and Friday, the 100cm eventer challenge on Sunday and the eventers high jump challenge.
+These include the Dodson & Horrell sponsored Pony Club and Riding Club team eventer challenges on the Thursday and Friday, the 90cm and 100cm eventer challenges on Sunday and the master's gate jumping challenge.

 There are also a plethora of other displays and attractions throughout the event for all the family, including children's play areas, a food and drink walk, sports and classic car displays, and more than 200 outlets in the shopping village.